Achievable logoAchievable logo

 Ions in solutions

-Ions in solution are charged particles that result when compounds dissolve in water.
-These ions are of two types: anions (negatively charged) and cations (positively charged).
+Ions in solution are charged particles produced when compounds dissolve in water.
+There are two types:

 Common anions include: